 The owl power animal tells you to move with grace in this world, to avoid causing a commotion, and to protect your privacy.
 Perhaps you’re being too boisterous or dominating the conversation.
 Or, you may be over-sharing.
 It may be time to utilize more discretion in your activities.

 Learning to Fly

 What’s important to keep in mind is that owls are not born knowing how to fly.
 They must learn how to fly and they must practice flying.
 While flying is natural to them, when owlets are learning to fly, they must take a leap of faith from their nest to begin.
 Then, they get better at flying with practice.

-The owl spirit animal teaches us not to squander our gifts.
+With the owl, you are reminded not to squander your gifts.
 To fully utilize our gifts and reach our maximum potential on the Earthly plane, we must hone our skills.
 This involves practice.
 When we look at great artists, learned people, musicians, athletes, surgeons, or other successful people, we might think they come upon their success by luck and their natural gifts.
 Certainly, those two things play a role, but a dedication to craft, the ritual of practice, and continual improvement is what sets them apart.

 Owl Meaning in Ancient Cultures

 Owls have meant different things to different cultures throughout history.
 There are over 240 species of owls, and they exist on every continent on Earth except Antarctica.
 So, it’s not surprising that these special beings have made their way into the myths, folklore, and artwork of different cultures throughout the ages.

 While owls exist of their own accord, they have meaning to us as human beings on multiple levels.
 They are fellow species with whom we share our existence on this planet, and they have held symbolic meaning to humans around the world for centuries.